 - Focus on the most import parts/features

-In the grand picture iterative design will help you save time and money.
+In the grand picture, the iterative design will help you save time and money.

 Think about designing one feature.
-Once a feature is implemented it takes a lot more time to fix it, and not only that – it could destroy the first impression and you will loose users.
-It takes only one tenth of a second for a person to form a first impression, which is more important today than ever before.
-The competition is so fierce that you need to be best of the best to succeed.
-How many website have I seen over the years that were selling amazing goods only to kill with their actual web site.
+Once a feature is implemented it takes a lot more time to fix it, and not only that – it could destroy the first impression and you will lose users.
+It takes only one-tenth of a second for a person to form a first impression, which is more important today than ever before.
+The competition is so fierce that you need to be the best of the best to succeed.
+How many websites have I seen over the years that were selling amazing goods only to kill with their actual web site?
 There are so many shops nowadays that buyers can simply turn around and buy from another one just because their first impression is bad.

 3 seconds.
 This is how long you have to convince them.
 3 seconds.
 Or less.